itsMakeable/cognizant/README.md

 6. Make sure you inside the project folder. `cd cognizant`

-7. Install Bower Front-End Components: `bower i`
+7. Install Bower Front-End Components: `bower install`

-8. Install Node Build Components: `npm i`
+8. Install Node Build Components: `npm install`

 9. Run `gulp`.
 This will run all build tasks and start an auto-reloading server.